Cost of Attendance

 Cost of Attendance Schedules

-Click here for COA for students starting on/prior to Fall 2018
+Click here for COA for students in the Traditional Three Year Program

-Click here for COA for students starting on/after Spring 2019
+Click here for COA for students enrolled in the Accelerated Program

 COA for Financial Aid purposes is constructed by the Financial Aid Office using the parameters of the federal guidelines.
 This COA governs the total amount of aid (loans and scholarships) that are available to a student for any two semester period.